-Problem: Sometimes, you might notice you have turned on your air conditioner and it runs continuously but does not get cold.
+Sometimes, you might notice you have turned on your air conditioner and it runs continuously but does not get cold.
 This could be a sign of a problem with the blower, the compressor, the condenser fan motor, the capacitor, or the contactor.

 If you notice your AC unit is coming on but is not blowing cold air, you’re not alone.
 This can be a common problem that usually involves a contactor or capacitor issue.
 There are a number of things you can do to troubleshoot the problem, such as:

 - Make sure the thermostat is set to cool – Although it might seem obvious, checking to make sure something with your thermostat settings hasn’t changed would be the first step to ensuring there is not a problem with your air conditioner.
 Once you’ve established it’s set to cool, change the temperature five degrees lower than the indoor temperature to test that it’s working.

 - Look for a blown fuse or tripped circuit breaker – If you experienced a power surge, it may have tripped a circuit breaker or you may have blown a fuse which, in turn, affected your air conditioning.